Saiuz/Alexa-Reservations/DevNotes.md

 ** NEEDED CHANGES**

-1. Resources also need a name associated with them (like rooms) for multiple room business reservations.
+1. **DONE** Resources also need a name associated with them (like rooms) for multiple room business reservations.

 **Reservation, Pre-save action (new reservation)**